KGB33/RoboShpee/README.md

   - Url Shortener Integration via the `url` command.
         For more info see [here](https://github.com/KGB33/url-shortener).
   - Embedded Memes. (`cs` and `taco_time` commands)
+  - Get the status of the Minecraft server.

 ## Run Locally